Redirection Controller Using Reinforcement Learning: Redirection Controller using RL

 \subsection{Concept}

-The purpose of this novel redirection controller is to perform optimized redirection techniques for arbitrary VEs and tracked spaces as well as multiusers online.
-Therefore, the RL is applied to learn the redirection controller, with the aim of minimizing negative rewards corresponding to side effects of each redirection technique.
-In this study, RL was considered because sufficient teaching data on redirection does not exist.
+The purpose of this novel redirection controller is to perform optimized redirection techniques for arbitrary VEs and tracked spaces as well as multiple users online.
+Therefore, the RL is applied to learn the redirection controller, with the aim of minimizing negative rewards corresponding to the side effects of each redirection technique.
+In this study, RL was considered because sufficient training data on redirection does not exist.
 In addition, learning in RL is performed without any specific measures and by providing only rewards.

 We selected curvature, translation, and rotation gains during resetting as objects to be manipulated.
-As input of RL, we provided the user's position, orientation, and distance to the surrounding obstacles (boundaries and other users) in tracked space.
+As the input of RL, we provided the user's position, orientation, and distance to the surrounding obstacles (boundaries and other users) in the tracked space.
 When the target was known, we also provided the distance to the target in the VE as input.